Program

 How is the scholar selection process?

-• Analysis of candidates' CV and cover letter: degree progress, GPA (without failing grades and without CBC), previous work or research experience, knowledge of Machine Learning, knowledge of AI Safety agendas, knowledge of English, awards received, etc.
+• Analysis of candidates' CV and cover letter: degree progress, GPA, previous work or research experience, knowledge of Machine Learning, knowledge of AI Safety agendas, knowledge of English, awards received.

 What events will take place during the program?

-During the program, the following events will take place:
+During the program, the following events take place:

-• Seminar on ways to fund AI Safety projects (LTFF, Open Philanthropy, etc.)
+• Seminar on funding AI Safety projects (LTFF, Coefficient Giving).

 What are the deliverables of the program?

-Within the framework of the program, it is considered a priority to systematize the progress of research projects; therefore, scholars will be required to:
+Within the framework of the program, scholars are required to:

-• Complete a tentative research plan for the project within the first month.
+• Complete a tentative research plan within the first month.

 • Complete the Blue Dot AI Safety Fundamentals course within the first month.